FiniteReality/embeddium/README.md

 ## License

-Embeddium currently follows the license of upstream Sodium (LGPL-3.0).
+Embeddium is licensed under the Lesser GNU General Public License version 3.

+Portions of the option screen code are based on Reese's Sodium Options by FlashyReese, and are used under the terms of the [MIT license](https://opensource.org/license/mit), located in `src/main/resources/licenses/rso.txt`.